What Kate Hudson is reading this week

-Best-known for: Making movies and talking fitness
+Best-known for: Making movies and talking health and wellness

 Kate Hudson is a familiar face on the silver screen, from "Almost Famous" to "How to Lose a Guy in 10 Days."
 But the star is also an entrepreneur.

-Hudson co-founded activewear brand Fabletics in 2013 via a partnership with online fashion subscription company JustFab Inc. Fabletics was launched as an affordable option for athleisure adherents.
+Hudson co-founded activewear brand Fabletics in 2013 via a partnership with online fashion company JustFab Inc. (now called TechStyle Fashion Group).
+Fabletics was launched as a stylish and affordable option for athleisure adherents.

 It's now available in the United States, U.K., France, Germany, Spain, Canada, Australia and the Netherlands.

-In 2015, Fabletics launched its men's line, FL2, and opened six brick-and-mortar stores in the United States.
+In 2015, Fabletics launched its men's line, FL2, and it now has 18 brick-and-mortar stores in the United States.

 Hudson's book "Pretty Happy: Healthy Ways to Love Your Body," published in 2016, made the New York Times bestseller list.